Slant Picking

 Is this a bit exaggerated for demonstration purposes?
 Perhaps, but technical extremes often reveal fundamental flaws built into the very foundation of a given approach.
 If you experience diminishing returns as you push a technique to its limit, that technique might have debilitation baked into it.
 If, on the other hand, you get better results at the extreme limit, you might be on to something.

-Troy's tone in his 'slanting primer' video is good, his schtick TV is entertaining, he's got a great hook to lure in ham-fisted beginners and frustrated intermediates, and he's a legit 80s shredder sub-clone but this 'solution' could have been avoided from the beginning by properly gripping the plectrum and just staying on top of the strings.
+Troy's sound in his 'slanting primer' video is actually good, his schtick TV is entertaining, he's got a great hook to lure in ham-fisted beginners and frustrated intermediates, and he's a legit 80s shredder sub-clone but this 'solution' could have been avoided from the beginning by properly gripping the plectrum and just staying on top of the strings.

 5. He adheres to a one-dimensional / homogenous approach to the string plane as if there is no radius involved;